How to complain about your landlord in the UK

 The Housing Ombudsman handles complaints about social landlords, housing associations, and some registered providers.
 If you rent from a private landlord directly, the Ombudsman route is not your primary option, though this is changing.

-The Renters' Rights Act 2026 requires private landlords to join a new Private Rented Sector Ombudsman scheme.
-This is a significant shift.
+The Renters' Rights Act 2025 requires private landlords to join a new Private Rented Sector Ombudsman scheme.
 Once operational, private tenants will have a structured escalation route if their landlord fails to respond to complaints.
 The scheme is designed to resolve disputes without going to court, which matters because court proceedings take time and money.

 If your landlord is already part of a redress scheme (letting agents in England have been required to join one since 2014), you can complain through that scheme if initial complaints go ignored.
-The Housing Ombudsman process follows a clear escalation path: you raise the complaint with the landlord or agent, wait for a response, and if the response is inadequate or absent you escalate to the Ombudsman (Housing Ombudsman, 2026).
+The Housing Ombudsman process follows a clear escalation path: you raise the complaint with the landlord or agent, wait for a response, and if the response is inadequate or absent you escalate to the Ombudsman.

 Ombudsman processes are slower than a letter before action or a council referral.
 If you need something fixed urgently, start with the council.
 Use the Ombudsman route for unresolved disputes where you want a formal decision without going to tribunal.